Baby is hungry, which might mean it's time to make a bottle. Never prepped a bottle before? No worries! Here's how to make a bottle for baby.

 The first step in making a bottle using any kind of baby formula is to wash your hands.

 Just like any other food preparation, you should avoid contaminating baby's food with germs and dirt.
 You should also make sure the bottle, nipple, and any other parts are cleaned by washing and possibly sterilizing if needed.

 It's also a good idea to check the instructions on any type of formula to make sure you're using it correctly.
-Some kinds of formula can look very similar to other types with totally different instructions.
+Some kinds of formula can look very similar to other types but have totally different instructions.
 One example is concentrated liquid formula and ready-to-feed liquid formula.
-The first must be mixed with water in order to be safe for baby, while the second would be too dilute if water was added.
+The first must be mixed with water in order to be safe for baby, while the second would be too diluted if water was added.
 However, they can look almost alike when you put them in a bottle.

 Powdered Baby Formula

 - Read the directions on the formula can.
 Formula concentrations can vary by brand, so always check to be sure you're adding the right amount of formula powder to the water.

 - If you're opening a new can of baby formula, wipe the lid with a wet cloth to remove dust and dirt before opening.
 Be careful of sharp edges on the metal lid and can.